majakurcius/hyc2020-tw/create-gh-issue-template.md

     > **TIP:** If you don't want to have to type in your password a lot, read about [cloning with SSH URLs](https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use#cloning-with-ssh-urls).

 3. Open your terminal in the location where you want to clone the Git repository, and clone the repo.
-Replace `{THE_URL_YOU_COPIED_IN_STEP_2}` with the actual URL and run this comman in the terminal:
+Replace `{THE_URL_YOU_COPIED_IN_STEP_2}` with the actual URL and run this command in the terminal:

     ```bash
     git clone {THE_URL_YOU_COPIED_IN_STEP_2}